eth-cscs/cpp-course-2023/01_03_initialization_etc/initialization_etc.md

 </div>
 </div>

-**What do we have?** An object that represents ownership of a memory allocation and manages it.
-In this last implementation, it is not copyable, so the ownership of this resource is set in stone and cannot be moved or shared with any other object.
+**What do we have?** An object representing ownership of a memory allocation.
+This last implementation is not copyable, so the ownership of the resource is exclusive and cannot be transferred in any way.

 ---
 # Ownership

-`TrivialPtr` is really a partial implementation of a "smarter" pointer, to the extent that it cannot be really defined a smart pointer (e.g. how do I access the memory in it?!) and it would need some extensions in order to make it useful.
+`LessRawPtr` is really a partial implementation, to the extent that it cannot be really defined a pointer (e.g. how do I access the memory in it?!) and it would need some extensions in order to make it useful.

 But it already expresses the concept of **ownership**!